th2-net/th2-infra/README.md

 #infraMgr:
 # git:
 #   privateKey:
 #     <private key value from infra-mgr-rsa.key (without begin and end rsa private key lines)>
-# required if http(s) access to gitlab/github repositories is used
 #    httpAuthUsername: username
 #    # authentication username
 #    # when using token auth for GitLab it should be equal to "oauth2"